argoproj/argo-workflows/docs/scaling.md

 ### Adding Goroutines to Increase Concurrency

+If you have sufficient CPU you can take advantage of it with more goroutines:

 - If you have many Workflows and you notice they're not being reconciled fast enough, increase `--workflow-workers`.
 - If you're using TTLStrategy in your Workflows and you notice they're not being deleted fast enough, increase `--workflow-ttl-workers`.
 - If you're using PodGC in your Workflows and you notice the Pods aren't being deleted fast enough, increase `--pod-cleanup-workers`.